Montessori Philosophy

 There are generally six aspects, or principles, to the Prepared Environment: Freedom; Structure and Order; Beauty; Nature and Reality; Social Environment; Intellectual Environment.
-Learn more about each of these aspects, and why the prepared environment is so important to the success a child experiences with Montessori education!
+Learn more about each of these aspects, and why the prepared environment is so important to the success a child experiences with Montessori education.

 1. Freedom

-Montessori believed that a child must be free to explore and follow his own natural impulses, thus developing his potential and increasing his knowledge of the world around him.
+Maria Montessori believed that a child must be free to explore and follow his own natural impulses, thus developing his potential and increasing his knowledge of the world around him.
 Within the prepared environment, the child must experience freedom of movement, freedom of exploration, freedom to interact socially, and freedom from interference from others.
 This freedom ultimately leads to a greater freedom: freedom of choice.

 2. Structure and Order